luutuankiet/ETL-spotify/readme.md

   * Implement Airflow to orchestrate DAGs (schedule automated jobs) for a much more useful pipeline.
   * Implement analytics tools at the receiving end of pipeline.
   * Various improvements for Transformation step to ensure data integrity in Extraction.

+## Extras - steps to recreate the project

+* Apart from required parameters in the script, this project includes python dependencies which is listed in `requirements.txt` doc.
+* For recreational purpose, after cloning the repo, please install said dependencies using `pip install -r requirements.txt`.